RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 Limit discussion of the problem, its causes, and any past events, by changing the subject as soon as possible to the future and how it can be different.

-Member: I need to understand why I've become so anxious.
+|Member:|I need to understand why I've become so anxious.

-Listener: If you were no longer anxious, but you never got to understand why you'd been anxious, would that be good enough?
+|Listener:|If you were no longer anxious, but you never got to understand why you'd been anxious, would that be good enough?
+{:.chat}

 (Notice how the listener changes the subject to a future in which the member is not anxious.)